Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/traceability_usage.md

 > Traceability
   Traceability offline mode
 ```

-Answer ALL questions when prompted (environment / team / connectivity with Gateway) to get the correct agent configuration.
+   * Answer ALL questions when prompted (environment / team / connectivity with Gateway) to correctly configure.

-5. Install the agent
+5. Install the agent.

-Once you answered all questions, the Axway central CLI will create an Amplify platform environment that will host the usage report as well as local files (`traceability_agent` binary file / `ta_env_vars.env` file containing the agent configuration / the public-private key to manage the communication from the agent to the Platform) based on the provided answers.
+After all questions are answered, the Axway Central CLI will create an Amplify platform environment that will host the usage report, as well as local files (`traceability_agent` binary file / `ta_env_vars.env` file containing the agent configuration / the public-private key to manage the communication from the agent to the Platform), based on the provided answers.

 {{< alert title="Disabling transaction report" color="warning" >}}If you plan to use the Traceability Agent for logging usage only, set `TRACEABILITY_SAMPLING_PERCENTAGE=0` and `TRACEABILITY_SAMPLING_REPORTALLERRORS=false` in the `ta_env_vars.env` file produced by the CLI to disable the transaction report.{{< /alert >}}

-The local files need to be copied on the Gateway machine as mentioned in the CLI output.
+The local files must be copied to the Gateway machine, as mentioned in the CLI output.

-Once all files are copied, the traceability agent can be started using: `./traceability_agent ./ta_env_vars.env`
+After all files are copied, start Traceability Agent: `./traceability_agent ./ta_env_vars.env`

-For more information regarding agents installation, see [Axway Gateway agents](/docs/connect_manage_environ/connect_api_manager/deploy-your-agents-with-amplify-cli), [AWS Gateway agents](/docs/connect_manage_environ/connect_aws_gateway/deploy-your-agents-with-amplify-cli), [Azure Gateway agent](/docs/connect_manage_environ/connect_azure_gateway/deploy-your-agents-with-amplify-cli) and [Istio Gateway agents](/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli).
+For more information regarding agents' installation, see [Axway Gateway agents](/docs/connect_manage_environ/connect_api_manager/deploy-your-agents-with-amplify-cli), [AWS Gateway agents](/docs/connect_manage_environ/connect_aws_gateway/deploy-your-agents-with-amplify-cli), [Azure Gateway agent](/docs/connect_manage_environ/connect_azure_gateway/deploy-your-agents-with-amplify-cli) and [Istio Gateway agents](/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli).

 ### Reporting Gateway usage event - automatic reporting for online mode

 You can view the environment in **Amplify Central > Topology** once the Traceability Agent is installed.
 The same environment is visible in Amplify platform under the **Organization** menu.

 Once Traceability Agent starts, it detects the Gateway traffic, and begins counting the transactions.
-On a regular basis (default is 15 minutes), the Traceability Agent sends the usage counter to the platform.
+The Traceability Agent sends the usage counter to the platform on a regular basis (default is 15 minutes).

 To change the reporting interval, use the `CENTRAL_USAGEREPORTING_INTERVAL` variable with either a second, minute or hour notation: